realms-team/solmanager/README.md

 | 400  |           Bad Request | The request is either no JSON, or doesn't contain the right keys/values     |
 | 500  | Internal Server Error | Server error.
 The body MIGHT contain a description.                         |

-The HTTP reply contains the following body, which is the same as for the `GET` command:
+The HTTP reply contains the following body.
+This is the same reply body as the `GET` command:

 ```
 {